Cosmian/cosmian_vm/resources/sgx/README.md

 ```

 On SGX the snapshot won't contain the filehashes due to the fact that:
-- IMA is not enable inside an SGX enclave
+- IMA is not part of SGX technology
 - The `mr_enclave` measurement is designed (and sufficient) to prove the integrity of the code running inside the enclave

 Therefore, the verification step will only rely on the last one called `Verifying TEE attestation`.